damindra94/projectD-GalbokkaH/README.md

 It includes functions for adding, removing, tracking and viewing tasks and habits on all days of the week.
 # Features
 - Add new tasks and habits for specific days of the week
-- Mark tasks and habits as completed even once overdue
+- Mark tasks and habits as completed even when overdue
 - Remove tasks or habits when no longer needed
 - Create and update weekly habits
 - Generate daily and weekly summary reports for both habits and tasks